abcdan/chainson/README.md

 - [x] Check if exists in chain
 - [x] Remove from chain
 - [x] Update in chain
+- [x] Convert the data from the saved chain file back to original data structure
 - [ ] Automatic repairing of a chainfile
 - [ ] Automatic restoring of an older chainfile
 - [ ] Automatic merging of older and newer chainfile (if new one not fully functional)